 Why Openfort’s backend wallets?

-Our infrastructure combines EOA flexibility and ERC-4337 smart account capabilities to address critical Web3 challenges:
+Our infrastructure combines EOA flexibility and ERC-4337 smart account capabilities to address common onchain challenges:

 - Automated Transactions: Execute batch mints, disbursements, or trades without user signatures.